 All Osteopaths at Melbourne Osteopathy Sports Injury Centre are closely aligned with the Clinic’s vision that puts patients first.
 All practitioners apply a case management approach to their treatment that incorporates all the available services (Pilates, Remedial Massage, Exercise Rehabilitation) in order to get the best outcome.
-Our Osteopaths are dedicated to continual learning and development meaning they are always able to apply the latest and most effective techniques to your condition or complaint.
+Our Osteopaths are dedicated to continual learning and development meaning they are always able to apply the latest and most useful techniques to your condition or complaint.

 What is Osteopathy?